"Positioning helps establish your product's or service's identity within the eyes of the purchaser." – Entrepreneur

 Ready?
 Now Execute!

-If you need more positioning prep, it will definitely help to first create your buyer personas.
-These are semi-fictional representations of your ideal customer based on research and real data about your existing customers.
-Developing your buyer personas is a great way to figure out what your customers think your “it” factor really is!
+Feeling a little lost?
+Look to your buyer personas—these semi-fictional representations of your ideal customer based on research and real data about your existing customers.
+If you haven't already, developing your buyer personas is a great way to figure out what your customers think your "it" factor truly is!
+Here's the last article you'll ever need on buyer personas.